Scholarship of Teaching and Learning Grant

 About the grant

-The Scholarship of Teaching and Learning (SoTL) grant supports learning and teaching projects that are designed to foster empirical research on the impact of teaching practices and that serve to support an interactive community of scholars.
-Funded projects involve research that enhances student learning within the context of a particular course, type of course or a program and address significant themes, such as enhancing student-faculty interaction, supporting diversity, incresing Indigenous and international inclusivity, encouraging success in writing, qualitative and quantitative skills, or engaging students in undergraduate research.
+Funded projects involve research that enhances student learning within the context of a particular course, type of course or program and address significant themes, such as enhancing student-faculty interaction, supporting diversity, increasing Indigenous and international inclusivity, encouraging success in writing, qualitative and quantitative skills, or engaging students in undergraduate research.

 Request a consultation